poulti/brain-pages/docs/autonomous-underearth-house.md

 ## Heating / cooling
 - Via the ventilation system - will need an external mini house to have the exhausts/external units
 ## Heating water
+- Gas is impossible to source naturally
+- Electricity based?

 ## Access
 - How to get inside in a safe way depending on the weather?
 Like a submarine entrance?